 Data sources and methodology

-- 221 industries (W-NAICS) and their aggregates L, M and S of the SNA; and
+- 221 industries (W-North American Industry Classification System) and their aggregates L, M and S of the System of National Accounts;

 This methodology does not apply.